specs-sh/run/docs/index.md

   # => 42           # <--- value of 'x' changed to '42'
   ```

-> `run.sh` supports both braces and brackets to support commands which use brackets or braces as arguments.
+> `run` supports both braces and brackets to support commands which use brackets or braces as arguments.
 >
 > To call the `[` shell builtin function, you must wrap the command in braces: `run { [ 1 -eq 2 ] }`